rodrigoqueiroz12/faq-accordion/README.md

 ### What I learned

-Nesse projeto eu conheci e aprendi a usar a biblioteca Radix Vue, que é semelhante a Radix UI do React.js, e isso me ajudou muito a criar o acordeão acessível e navegável pelo teclado.
+In this project, I got to know and learned how to use the Radix Vue library, which is similar to Radix UI in React.js, and it helped me a lot in creating the keyboard-accessible and navigable accordion.

 ### Useful resources